Amsterdam/3DAmsterdam/README.md

 |      └──WebGLTemplates     #Special Unity folder containing our Netherlands3D WebGL template
 ```

+To set-up a project for a new municipality or city, please refer to the [getting started documentation](docs/gettingstarted.md)
+Then you can start generating your own tile-based layers using the [asset generation documentation](docs/generatingdata.md)

 ## Unity Input System

 The project uses the new Unity input system called Input Action Assets.
 The input mappings are defined in